mariohernandezk10/practice_portfolio/README.md

 ## Questions

-If you have any questions about the repo, open an issue or contact me directly at calvincarter@yahoo.com.
-You can find more of my work at [calvincarter](https://github.com/calvincarter/).
+If you have any questions about the repo, open an issue or contact me directly at mariohernandezk10@gmail.com.
+You can find more of my work at [MARIO HERNANDEZ](https://github.com/mariohernandezk10).